roaringjohn/CDDA-Mods/README.md

 All credit for the original mods goes to their creators.

 # Current update status
-Banging my head over weird errors.

 Check issues for the most important details.

 Recent updates to the experimentals broke a LOT of things.
-I've got it back to the point where you can load every single mod with a few errors but still load in regardless.
-The remaining errors should be fixed within the week.
+Almost everything is working now, but due to the sheer number of mods and lack of time I haven't playtested everything.
+Hit me up with issues if you come across a bug.

 ZSFixed_Extended Buildings and Roadwarrior (madmax) are borked and will not load.
 Hopefully fixed soonish.

-Touhou borked because of golem problems.
-Avoid the mod, or at least DO NOT KILL GOLEMS they will CTD you on death.
-Since other things could kill the golems instead I'd just avoid the mod entirely for now.

-eps_cbm throws an error that seems to be harmless, so it will load.
-If I can figure out what the problem is it'll be fixed soon.
+Touhou mod has had golems removed becasue they were broken.
+I'd like to fix and add them back in eventually.

+Mightiest Heroes mod throws a version error for wolverine claws CBM.
+Since the item is unobtainable anyway it is low priority.
+The error is harmless.

 # Links to other mods
 (Work in progress, there'll be more here soon, really)